railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

    *List of leads to be handled*

 Leads are prioritized.
-Salespeople should ideally start at the top of the list.
-They then open a form to describe the lead.
-At this stage they contact the suspected customer by email or phone and enter the result of the contact on the lead form.
+Salespeople should ideally start working on leads from the top of the list.
+Open a form to describe the lead.
+At this stage, they contact the suspected customer by email or phone and enter the result of the contact on the lead form.

 They can then change the status of the lead to a state that depends on the response from the